MarcBrillault/arduino/howtos/led.md

 - Blue

-To identify whether the longest pin is an anode or a cathode, use a multimeter :
+To identify whether the longest pin is an anode or a cathode, a multimeter can be used exactly like previously said for the 2-pin LED, as well as the 3V coin cell battery :

-- put the multimeter on 20V DC
-- place the red multimeter tip on the longest pin, and the black on any other pin
-    - If the LED lights up, the longest pin is an anode
-- place the black multimeter tip on the longest pin, and the red on any other pin
-    - If the LED lights up, the longest pin is a cathode
+If the LED lights up and the longest pin is connected to the positive, then it is an **anode**, otherwise it is a cathode.

 ### Other LEDS